Spider-Man in television: Spider-Man (1978–1979)

+Spider-Noir (2026)

+A live action Spider-Man Noir series spins-out of the animated Spider-Verse film series, Spider-Noir, is also in development for MGM+.
+Nicolas Cage will star as the titular character, reprising his role from Spider-Man: Into the Spider-Verse (2018).

 Animation

-Spider-Man (1967)
+Spider-Man (1967–1970)

-The first animated series was simply titled Spider-Man, and ran on ABC from 1967 to 1970.
+The first Spider-Man animated series was simply titled Spider-Man, and ran on ABC from 1967 to 1970.
 The show's first season was produced by Grantray-Lawrence Animation, which soon went bankrupt.
 In 1968, animator Ralph Bakshi took over.
 Bakshi's episodes, which suffered from extremely low budgets, were stylized and featured dark ominous settings and pervasive background music.
 One episode reused complete background animation, characters, and storyline from an episode of Rocket Robin Hood.
-The series may be best remembered for its theme song.
-In recent years several internet memes gained prominence that use the simplistic art style and awkward situation of this series for comedic purposes.
+The series is best remembered for its theme song, having become one of the most identifiable aspects of the series.
+In the early 2010s, several internet memes gained major prominence across various platforms, using the simplistic art style and awkward situation of the series for comedic purposes.
 Spider-Man was voiced by Paul Soles.

-Spider-Man (1981)
+Spider-Man (1981–1982)

 In 1981, with the creation of the animation studio Marvel Productions Ltd., Marvel endeavored to translate more of their comic characters to television.
-To garner the attention of the major networks, Marvel first created a new syndicated Spider-Man cartoon that was partially based on the old 1960s show.
-The strategy worked, and NBC became interested in having their own Spider-Man cartoon.
+To garner the attention of the major networks, Marvel first created a new syndicated Spider-Man series partially based on the 1960s show.
+The strategy worked, and NBC became interested in having their own Spider-Man series.
 Spider-Man was voiced by Ted Schwartz.

-Spider-Man and His Amazing Friends (1981)
+Spider-Man and His Amazing Friends (1981–1983)

-Towards this end the cartoon series Spider-Man and His Amazing Friends was created for NBC featuring Spider-Man, Iceman of the X-Men, and a new character, Firestar.
+Spider-Man and His Amazing Friends was created for NBC and featured the trio of Spider-Man, Iceman of the X-Men, and original character Firestar.
 Actor Dan Gilvezan gave voice to this incarnation of the wall-crawler.
 This series also featured a number of Marvel guest stars, and shared many of its character designs with the solo Spider-Man show produced just before it.

-Spider-Man (1994)
+Spider-Man: The Animated Series (1994–1998)

-The 1994 Spider-Man animated series was made for the Fox Network, with Christopher Daniel Barnes providing the voice of Spider-Man.
+The 1994 Spider-Man animated series was made for the Fox Network, with Christopher Daniel Barnes voicing Spider-Man.
 This series had a bigger budget and used a novel system of one large story arc per season, developed by John Semper.
 As a result, each of the individual 65 episodes (starting with season 2) were called "chapters".
 This was the longest Spider-Man series, with 65 episodes in five seasons, until 2012's Ultimate Spider-Man surpassed it.

-Spider-Man Unlimited (1999)
+Spider-Man Unlimited (1999–2001)

 In 1999, an animated series named Spider-Man Unlimited was developed for Fox in which Spider-Man is transported to an animated Counter-Earth inspired by the one created by the High Evolutionary in early 1970s comics.
 This series was cancelled after one season.
 Spider-Man was voiced by Rino Romano.